 Insufficient food could contribute to colony collapse disorder.
 If a colony can’t function (for various reasons: disease, pollution, starvation, uninhabitable conditions etc.) workers abandon it.
 The bees left behind often can’t take care of themselves, and this leads to what appears to be rapid death rates in the bee population.

 Honeybees have a secret weapon though—beekeepers.
 While other bees and (other pollinators) are at risk of endangerment and extinction, honeybees are, by default, protected by us.
-The hives we build, and the conditions we provide for them (mostly to harvest their honey) has kept them safe in a world that is otherwise not very kind to them.
+The hives we build, and the conditions we provide for them (mostly to harvest their honey) have kept them safe in a world that is otherwise not very kind to them.

 Honeybees, as common and stereotyped as they may be, are in reality the underdogs of the bee world.
-Their defining traits (their one-time stings, their intricate nests, and their honey) are unusual in the larger scale.
+Their defining traits (their one-time stings, their intricate nests, and their honey) are unusual on the larger scale.
 It’s what singles them out, but it’s also what protects them.

 These little guys (and girls) are an invaluable and wonderful part of our ecosystem.
 It does no harm to learn more about them so that the next time you see one you’ll be fascinated, rather than afraid.
 Be kind to them.
 We need them just as much as they need us.